Quick Summary / TLDR

 ✅ Became one of the most praised MVP features, quickly adopted by users

-Postface: I transitioned out shortly after the MVP launch due to company changes.
-However, early adoption and feedback showed "QuickNotes" made a real difference.
+Postface: I transitioned out shortly during the MVP launch due to company changes.
+However, early adoption and feedback showed "QuickNotes" and the integrated messaging tool made a real difference.
 It streamlined communication, reduced manual work, and set the stage for future UX enhancements across the PortX Payment Manager product.

 Interested?
 Let’s connect.